ctrl-alt-del/devenv/cheatsheet/go.md

 0. C `while`: `for condition { }`
 0. C `for(;;)`: `for { }`
 0. use an underscore (`_`), blank identifier to discard the unwanted value
+0. `for key, value := range array`
+0. `range` breaks out individual Unicode code points by parsing the UTF-8

 ### Switch
+0.  expressions doesn't need be constants or even integers
+0.  no automatic fall through, but cases can be presented in comma-separated lists

 ### Type switch